prosenjit011/PingOps-Agent/README.md

 ## Overview

-AIC Sentinel provides a browser-based dashboard for monitoring and searching PingOne Advanced Identity Cloud logs.
+PingOps-Agent provides a browser-based dashboard for monitoring and searching PingOne Advanced Identity Cloud logs.
 Unlike CLI-based tools that separate AM and IDM log streams, this tool presents a unified, filterable view of all log sources in a single interface.

 Key capabilities:
 - **Real-time log streaming** via WebSocket with configurable poll frequency